bnb-chain/BEPs/BEP11.md

 1. Use a [CSRNG](#58-random-value-generator) to generate a seed value.
 Record this into storage.
 2. Input the seed value into a PRNG to deterministically generate 3-digit numbers.
 Mark all the matching generated tickets (by comparing last 3 digits of ticket numbers) as winning.
 Repeat until the max possible no. of tickets (`= Math.min(Supply / TokensPerTicket, TotalClaimedTickets`) have been matched.

+Using a recorded seed value followed by a deterministic PRNG allows others to later on verify which numbers where generated during the lottery allocation process.

 ### 5.5 Withdrawing tokens

 Once the _lottery allocation_ is complete, callers can send a transaction to the Offering address to obtain their "won" tokens.
 Their BNB balance is deducted accordingly.